-- There are effective treatments for people who are addicted to opioids. - Most people with opioid use disorder will, with effective treatment, get well and return to productive lives. - Those who are addicted to opioids should not be given any responsibility. - Methadone is an effective treatment for opioid use disorder. - Buprenorphine (also called Suboxone, Subutex, or Sublocade) is an effective treatment for opioid use disorder. - Injectable extended-release naltrexone (also called Vivitrol) is an effective treatment for opioid use disorder. - Please select Prefer not to say to continue with the survey.
+- There are effective treatments for people who are addicted to opioids. - Most people with opioid use disorder will, with effective treatment, get well and return to productive lives. - Methadone is an effective treatment for opioid use disorder. - Buprenorphine (also called Suboxone, Subutex, or Sublocade) is an effective treatment for opioid use disorder. - Injectable extended-release naltrexone (also called Vivitrol) is an effective treatment for opioid use disorder. - Please select Prefer not to say to continue with the survey.

-Public 2.
+Public\2.